UPPMAX/UPPMAX-documentation/docs/software/python.md

 There are these UPPMAX courses related to Python:

-- 'Introduction to Python' connected to our [introduction week course](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/)
+- [Introduction to Python](https://github.com/UPPMAX/uppmax_intro_python), which is one day of the [introduction to UPPMAX course](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/) which takes four days in total
 - 1-day workshop 'Using Python in a HPC environment'
 - 3-day course on Python, Julia and R